 - Final Word

-My first “real” pair of cans came in the form of the Sony MDR V150, which are still in circulation today.
-It’s funny to me that they call them monitor headphones, as they’re anything but.
+My first “real” pair of cans came in the form of the Sony MDR V150, which is still in circulation today.
+It’s funny to me that Sony calls them monitor headphones, as they’re anything but.
 The sound was so uneven, but back then it didn’t matter for a couple of reasons.

 - I didn’t care.